-SA Health has been notified of a case of measles in a 28 year old female from metropolitan Adelaide.
+SA Health has been notified of an overseas acquired case of measles in an 8 month old female interstate resident.
 The case was in the settings listed below whilst infectious and people in these settings at the specified times may have been exposed:

 1 May 2018 - Management of Gonococcal Infections

 Two cases of gonorrhoea with high level resistance to ceftriaxone, azithromycin, ciprofloxacin, penicillin

 and tetracycline were diagnosed in Australia in March 2018.
 One case had recent sex in south east Asia,